Conspiracy Central

 February 19, 1954

-Crimea, that was part of Russia since being annexed from the Ottomans back in 1783, is gifted to Ukraine by the Soviets as a gesture of friendship.
-This ethnically Tatar and Russian speaking region is the site of a key warm water Russian naval base.
+Crimea, which was part of Russia since being annexed from the Ottomans back in 1783, was gifted to Ukraine by the Soviets as a gesture of friendship.
+This ethnically Tatar and Russian-speaking region is the site of a key warm-water Russian naval base.

 Oct 16, 1962—Oct 29, 1962

-The Soviet Union responded to the United States putting nuclear missiles Italy and Turkey by sending their own missiles to Cuba.
-The Kennedy administration, after the failed Bay of Pigs invasion, authorized a CIA campaign of terrorism and sabotage within Cuba, answers with a naval blockade.
-The Cuban Missile Crisis ended when Moscow backed down after a secret deal where the offending US missiles were removed in Europe.
+The Soviet Union responded to the United States putting nuclear missiles in Italy and Turkey by sending their own missiles to Cuba.
+The Kennedy administration, after the failed Bay of Pigs invasion, authorized a CIA campaign of terrorism and sabotage within Cuba, answered with a naval blockade.
+The Cuban Missile Crisis ended when Moscow backed down after a secret deal where the offending US missiles were removed from Europe.

 Nikita Khrushchev, Fidel Castro, and JFK